-CATEGORY DESCRIPTION OF DEFINITION The whole of South Africa.
+CATEGORY DESCRIPTION OF DEFINITION Nature A brief written statement of the environmental aspect being impacted upon by a particular action or activity.
+Extent (Scale) The area over which the impact will be expressed.
+Typically, the severity and significance of an impact have different scales and as such bracketing ranges are often required.
+This is often useful during the detailed assessment phase of a project in terms of further defining the determined significance or intensity of an impact.
+For example, high at a local scale, but low at a regional scale.
+SiteLocalRegionalNationalInternational The immediate vicinity of the project (radius ±100 m).
+Within a radius of 2 km of the project.
+Provincial (and parts of neighbouring provinces).
+The whole of South Africa.
 Beyond the borders of South Africa.
-Status Denotes the perceived effect of the impact on the affected area. • Positive (+) Beneficial impact.
-Negative (-) Deleterious or adverse impact.
-Neutral Impact is neither beneficial nor adverse.
-It is important to note that the status of an impact is assigned based on the status quo - i.e. should the project not proceed.
+Positive (+) Negative (-) Neutral Denotes the perceived effect of the impact on the affected area.
+Beneficial impact.
+Deleterious or adverse impact.
+Impact is neither beneficial nor adverse.
+Duration It is important to note that the status of an impact is assigned based on the status quo - i.e. should the project not proceed.
 Therefore not all negative impacts are equally significant.
-Duration Indicates what the lifetime of the impact will be.
-Short-termMedium-termLong-term 0-5 years 5-15 years Impact will cease after the operational life of the activity Permanent Permanent Probability • Improbable Describes the likelihood of an impact actually occurring.
-ProbableHighly probableDefinite Possibility of the impact materialising is very low Distinct possibility that the impact will occur Most likely that the impact will occur Impact will occur regardless of any preventative measures (i.e. mitigation) Intensity Describes whether an impact is destructive or benign. • Low Impact affects the environment in such a way that natural, cultural and social functions and processes are not affected • Medium Effected environment is altered, but natural, cultural and social functions and processes continue albeit in a modified way • High Natural, cultural and social functions and processes are altered to extent that they temporarily or permanently cease Significance The significance of an impact is determined through a synthesis of all of the above aspects.
+Short-term Medium-term Long-term Permanent Probability Indicates what the lifetime of the impact will be.
+0-5 years 5-15 years Impact will cease after the operational life of the activity Permanent Describes the likelihood of an impact actually occurring.
+ImprobableProbableHighly probableDefinite Possibility of the impact materialising is very low Distinct possibility that the impact will occur Most likely that the impact will occur Impact will occur regardless of any preventative

-CATEGORY DESCRIPTION OF DEFINITION • Low No influence on decision-making • Medium Will have an influence on decision-making unless mitigated • High Will have an influence on decision-making regardless of mitigation
+CATEGORY DESCRIPTION OF DEFINITION measures (i.e. mitigation) Intensity Describes whether an impact is destructive or benign. • Low Impact affects the environment in such a way that natural, cultural and social functions and processes are not affected • Medium Effected environment is altered, but natural, cultural and social functions and processes continue albeit in a modified way • High Natural, cultural and social functions and processes are altered to extent that they temporarily or permanently cease Significance The significance of an impact is determined through a synthesis of all of the above aspects. • Low No influence on decision-making Medium Will have an influence on decision-making unless mitigated • High Will have an influence on decision-making regardless of mitigation